gitpeut/SnowRadio/README.md

 <h2>hardware</h2>
 An ESP32 with plenty of PSRAM is recommended.
 For the touchscreen an ILI9341 320x240 SPI ( NOT parallel, you will run out of pins) screen is used.
+In branch ST7796_RU a highly modified version is available that makes use of a 480x320 ST7796 display.
 All VS1053 breakouts should work ok, consult the 0pins.h file for a possible way of connecting this hardware.
 <p />
 In the current version, a separate SPI bus is used for the VS1053 (VSPI) and the screen (HSPI).